What are the updates that Ksplice delivers?

 To ensure that you get the latest updates that are right for your system, the Ksplice Uptrack software contacts our server system with limited information about your computer’s kernel, including the version number of the Linux kernel that you are running.
 Ksplice Uptrack also reports any errors encountered in the operating system kernel, to alert us in case one of our updates causes problems.
 Lastly, so that the Ksplice Uptrack web interface can display which of your systems need updates, hostname and IP address information is reported to our server system.

-How long will Ksplice Uptrack for Ubuntu Desktop and Fedora be freely supported?
+How long will Ksplice Uptrack for Ubuntu Desktop be freely supported?

-We expect to continue supporting Ksplice Uptrack for current versions (normal and LTS) of Ubuntu Desktop and Fedora.
+We expect to continue supporting Ksplice Uptrack for current versions (normal and LTS) of Ubuntu Desktop.
 See our Ksplice Desktop page for the latest versions we currently support as well as instructions for installing Ksplice Uptrack on your desktop Linux machine.

 Using Ksplice Uptrack